tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 For example:

-- Reference [[2], Section 9] states that it is less likely the *Howey* test is met if various characteristics are present, including "[h]olders of the digital asset are immediately able to use it for its intended functionality on the network").
+- Reference [[2], Section&nbsp;9] states that it is less likely the *Howey* test is met if various characteristics are present, including "[h]olders of the digital asset are immediately able to use it for its intended functionality on the network").

-- Paragraph 7 of the *Airfox* Order [[1], Section 8A] states "The terms of AirFox's initial coin offering purported to require purchasers to agree that they were buying AirTokens for their utility as a medium of exchange for mobile airtime, and not as an investment or a security.
+- Paragraph&nbsp;7 of the *Airfox* Order [[1], Section&nbsp;8A] states "The terms of AirFox's initial coin offering purported to require purchasers to agree that they were buying AirTokens for their utility as a medium of exchange for mobile airtime, and not as an investment or a security.
 At the time of the ICO, this functionality was not available… Despite the reference to AirTokens as a medium of exchange, at the time of the ICO, investors purchased AirTokens based upon anticipation that the value of the tokens would rise through AirFox's future managerial and entrepreneurial efforts."

-Promoters may also consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market" [[2], Section 10].
+Promoters may also consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market" [[2], Section&nbsp;10].

 ### Priming Purchasers' Expectations